 Dates would be served plain.
 In the Levant, Jews used the yellow, fresh dates that are the sweetest dates available once ripe, and are right in season for the High Holidays.

-Jewish scholars were not always happy about seeing signs in foods, which which they believed was sorcery, but they concluded that these signs encouraged people to pray.
+Jewish scholars were not always happy about seeing signs in foods, which they believed was sorcery, but they concluded that these signs encouraged people to pray.
 So let’s continue.

 Throughout the centuries, the idea of the Rosh Hashanah seder gained momentum, and more symbolic foods and traditions were added.